Evaluation of the Quality of Life of Lupus Erythematosus Patients with Cutaneous Lesions in Japan

 TLDR Therapeutic intervention improved the quality of life for Japanese lupus patients with skin issues.

-The study evaluated the quality of life (QOL) of 54 Japanese lupus erythematosus (LE) patients with skin manifestations using the Skindex-29 and CLASI indices.
-Results showed that therapeutic intervention improved QOL.
-Female gender was a significant risk factor for poor QOL in "Functioning" before treatment, and there were correlations between poor QOL and female gender in "Emotions," older age in "Symptoms" before treatment, and longer SLE duration in "Functioning" after treatment.
-Acute phase skin activity was linked to poor emotional and functional QOL.
-This was the first report on the QOL of Japanese LE patients, despite the small sample size.
+The study evaluated the quality of life (QOL) of 54 Japanese lupus erythematosus (LE) patients with cutaneous lesions using the Skindex-29 and CLASI tools.
+Results showed that therapeutic interventions improved QOL.
+Female gender was a significant risk factor for poor QOL in "Functioning" before treatment, and poor QOL was also associated with female gender in "Emotions" and older age in "Symptoms" before treatment, and longer SLE duration in "Functioning" after treatment.
+Acute phase skin activity correlated with poor emotional and functional QOL.
+This was the first report on the QOL of Japanese LE patients, despite the small cohort.

 Discuss this study in the Community →